To Gallery 6 Click to Send E-Mail

 Natural Dyes on Silk Crepe

-Original Design by Carol Gustavson
+Original, Exclusive Design by Carol Gustavson

-(Use your back browser button to return to previous pages or SHIBORI STUDIO index page)
+Use your back browser button to return to previous pages or SHIBORI STUDIO index page.

-If you are interested in "SAKANA" please e-mail any questions.
+If you are interested in SAKANA please e-mail any questions.
 For serious inquiries detailed photos and a color swatch of the background are available.
 Thank you!

 DETAIL